-Original name of Radhakrishna Mai was Sundari Bai Kshirsagar.
+Sai Mahabhakte Radhakrishna Mai's original name was Sundari Bai Kshirsagar.
+She was born in Devgaon village in Ahmed Nagar District of Maharashtra.
 In 1899 A.D.
 Sundari Bai Kshirasagar turned 17 years of age and she got married to one Shri.Dahitankar and was hence called by the name "Sundari Bai Dahitankar".
 Due to fate, the husband of Sundaribai Kshirsagar passed away on the eighth day of the marriage.
 This brought about great misery in Sundaribai Kshirsagar.
 She was broken and shaken from the very roots of the being.
 As the time passed it did not heal the mental and emotional conditions she was going through.
-She was sent to her maternal uncle’s house so that the change in outer environment might bring about a healing change in her conditions.
-Even that did not help.
-One early morning in the year 1902 A.D. she woke up and started running from her maternal uncle’s home, never to return.
-The feeling of Vairagya, dispassion towards worldly life had taken over her strongly.
-For five years she roamed about all over India, under tough conditions.
+She was sent to her maternal uncle’s house in Pandharpur so that the change in outer environment might bring about a healing change in her conditions.
+Her Maternal Uncle was a Lawyer by profession.
+There Radhakrishna Mai spent her time studying religious texts, praying and singing religious songs.
+In the afternoons when there was less crowd, she went to Vittal Mandir and worshipped Lord Vittal.

 One evening, in 1907 Sai Baba was sitting in Dwarkamai, with his hand leaning on the wooden rest.
 The sun was moving slowly towards the setting point.
 The cattle were moving towards their shade after grazing in the nearby fields.
 At that time, at near distant was a building called Chavadi.
 The building was in a dilapidated condition.
 More than that all the sides were open.
 One could see the horizon from the Masjid Mai or Dwaraka Mai.
 Around the Dwarka Mai there was no fencing of any kind.
 At that time Sai Baba’s eyes saw at a distance, a figure, clad in white clothes, moving towards Dwarkamai.